MetricsHub®

 |

-Test all applicable MetricsHub connectors (MIB2, Linux, Windows, Dell, RedFish, etc.) against the specified host using the configured credentials and return the list of connectors that work with this host. |
+Test all applicable MetricsHub connectors (MIB2, Linux, Windows, Dell, RedFish, etc.) against the specified hosts using the configured credentials and return the list of connectors that work with these hosts. |

 To get started, simply connect your AI assistant to the MetricsHub MCP Server using the Model Context Protocol (MCP)[3].
 Once the connection is established, the available tools will be automatically published and ready for use.